stevenxchung/OMSCS-Notes/CS 6750 - HCI/Test 2/Lesson 13 (2.10) - Conclusion To Principles.md

 # Lesson 13

-In this lesson, we will attempt to tie together all the different threads on design principles.
+In this lesson we will attempt to tie together all the different threads on design principles.

 ## Zooming Out: Human As Processor